 Most people living in rural areas of developing countries have not got access to electricity and gas.
 Before small-scale biogas plants were installed, families would cook their meals over an open wood fire.
 It is expensive, unhealthy and time consuming.
 Usage of firewood and charcoal contributes significantly to deforestation – a major cause of climate change.
 Slowing deforestation yields wide environmental benefits, such as biodiversity protection, reduced soil erosion and climate change mitigation.
 Cooking with biogas is a 100% clean solution.

-A worldwide programme Hivos has biogas programmes running in East Africa (Tanzania, Kenya, Uganda), South East Asia (Indonesia, Cambodia) and Central America (Nicaragua).
+Hivos has biogas programmes running in East Africa (Tanzania, Kenya, Uganda) and South East Asia (Indonesia, Cambodia).
 In all these countries we partner with SNV Netherlands Development Organisation for technical assistance.
 We also work closely with the Dutch Ministries of Foreign Affairs, Economic Affairs, Agriculture and Innovation, national governments and rural development NGOs to carry out these programmes.

 *All the Hivos domestic biogas programmes are registered under Gold Standard.